 Ann Callaway’s music ranges from a sumptuously scored tone poem for soprano and orchestra inspired by the structure of crystals to an intimate setting of poems by Rilke for bass and chamber ensemble.
 Her works have been premiered by the Seattle and St. Louis Symphony Orchestras, the New York New Music Ensemble, and organist Thomas Murray, among many others.
 She is the recipient of a Guggenheim Fellowship and has held residencies at the MacDowell Colony, Yaddo, and the Leighton Artist Colony in Banff.
 The women’s choral ensemble Voci, directed by Anne Hege, chose Callaway as its inaugural composer for their New Works Project, premiering her commissioned work On Music and Nature: Three Hopkins Settings in May 2016.
 Callaway’s music is published by Subito Music Corp.
 Her website is annmcallaway.com

 Composer Allen Shearer has been honored with the the Rome Prize Fellowship, a Charles Ives Scholarship, the Aaron Copland Award, residencies at the MacDowell Colony, and grants from the National Endowment for the Arts.
 In 2009 his chamber opera The Dawn Makers, on a libretto by Claudia Stevens, was premiered at Herbst Theatre by Composers, Inc. The Dawn Makers was selected as a finalist in the National Opera Association’s Dominick Argento Chamber Opera Competition 2015.
 His Three Lyrics, a work written at the Copland House, won the Sylvia Goldstein Award.
 The premiere production of his opera Middlemarch in Spring was named one of the Ten Best Operatic Events of 2015 by the San Francisco Examiner, and one of the year’s most notable events in classical music worldwide by the Encyclopedia Brittanica.
-His current project is the opera Howards End, America.
+His new opera Howards End, America will premiere in San Francisco in February.

-Claudia Stevens studied piano with master teachers Leon Fleisher and Leonard Shure.
-During the transition between her careers as a solo pianist and as an interdisciplinary performer she programmed a number of experimental works by other composers.
-Francis Schwartz’s Baudelaire’s Uncle, a piece utilizing audience participation, was included in her repertoire 1987-90.
-The work influenced her to exploit humor, grotesque antics and audience engagement in works of her own.
-Claudia’s creative works have been recognized by grants from the NEA (“New Forms”) and Virginia Commission for the Arts, as well as artist residencies including the MacDowell Colony, RS9 Szinhaz in Budapest, Baltimore Theater Project, Virginia Center for the Creative Arts, and Gitameit Art Center in Burma.
-Two of her solo plays and her libretto for A Very Large Mole appear in André Codrescu’s avant-garde poetry journal Exquisite Corpse.
-She is the librettist of a number of operas in collaboration with Allen Shearer, including Middlemarch in Spring and Howards End, America (in progress), a segment of which was featured in West Edge Opera “Snapshot” series.
+Claudia Stevens’ creative works for her interdisciplinary solo performance have been recognized by grants from the NEA (“New Forms”) and Virginia Commission for the Arts, as well as artist residencies including the MacDowell Colony, RS9 Szinhaz in Budapest, Baltimore Theater Project, Virginia Center for the Creative Arts, Gitameit Art Center in Burma and numerous colleges and universities.
+Two of her solo plays and her libretto for A Very Large Mole appear in the avant-garde poetry journal Exquisite Corpse.
+She is the librettist of a number of operas in collaboration with Allen Shearer, including Middlemarch in Spring and Howards End, America, which will have its premiere this Feb.
+22-24 at Z Space in San Francisco.